-Cubs-Sox trade smacks of instant relevance and historical significance
+Cubs-Sox trade smacks of instant relevance and historic significance

 In late November of 1970, the Cubs traded a trio of minor league prospects — pitchers Pat Jacquez and Dave Lemonds and first baseman/outfielder Roe Skidmore — to the White Sox for a pair of fringe big-leaguers, first baseman Ossie Blanco and center fielder Jose Ortiz.